pixelc-linux/documentation/README.md

 If you boot back into Android with unencrypted `/data`, it will attempt to reencrypt the partition by default.
-It has been suggested that by modifying Android's `/etc/fstab`, you can disable that.
+It has been suggested that by modifying Android's `fstab`, you can disable that.

 There is a third way that will be supported in the future: